Home / Exclusive News / NNPCL Denies Claims of Importing 200 Million Litres of Petrol in 2025

 “The claim that NNPCL imported over 200 million litres of PMS in February 2025 is completely false, baseless, and a reckless misrepresentation of facts.
 NNPCL has not imported a single litre of PMS this year,” he stated.

 He further clarified that NNPCL does not oversee or regulate fuel imports by private marketers and, therefore, should not be credited with all petrol importation activities in the country.
+While reaffirming that NNPCL has not engaged in petrol imports this year, Soneye emphasized that the company is not legally restricted from doing so if necessary.

 “We do not control the import activities of private marketers, nor do we issue import licenses.